 Diaphragmatic/phrenic nerve stimulator devices are indicated for certain ventilator-dependent individuals who lack voluntary control of their diaphragm muscles to enable independent breathing without the assistance of a mechanical ventilator for at least four continuous hours a day.

 The individual has engaged in an act of sexual abuse to another individual within the past 90 days (or more, if delay occurs due to delayed discovery or legal system.) or patient has a history of having committed a sexual offense, is in outpatient treatment, and is demonstrating behavior suggesting to the treating clinician that new offending behavior is imminent.

-Observation care is a well-defined set of specific, clinically appropriate services, which include ongoing short term treatment, assessment, and reassessment, that are furnished while a decision is being made regarding whether patients will require further treatment as hospital inpatients or if they are able to be discharged from the hospital.
+Observation care is a well-defined set of specific, clinically appropriate services, which include ongoing short term treatment, assessment, and reassessment before a decision can be made regarding whether patients will require further treatment as hospital inpatients or if they are able to be discharged from the hospital.

 VANTAS® (histrelin implant) is a sterile, non-biodegradable, diffusion-controlled HYDRON® polymer reservoir containing histrelin acetate, a synthetic nonapeptide analog of the naturally occurring gonadotropin releasing hormone (GnRH), also known as luteinizing hormone releasing hormone (LH-RH), possessing a greater potency than the natural sequence hormone.

 Wound care includes, but is not limited to ulcers, pressure ulcers, open surgical sites, fistulas, tube sites and tumor erosion sites when the skills of a licensed therapist, qualified wound care nurse, nurse or physician/physician extender are required to safely and effectively provide the care necessary for their treatment.